Andrettin/Wyrmsun/readme.txt

 - Added tips for the province, town hall, barracks, lumber mill, smithy, mercenary camp and diplomacy interfaces.
 - Added tip for gold discovery.

+* Items
+- Added tip for food items.

 * Miscellaneous
 - Improvements to unit selection.
-- Added tip for food items.
+* Miscellaneous engine improvements.

 * Quests
 - Added tip to the A Bargain is Struck scenario.